fgnt/paderwasn/paderwasn/experiments/README.md

 Networks with Packet Loss,” in Proc.
 29th European Signal Processing Conference (EUSIPCO), 2021, pp. 1–5.

+[5]  Gburrek, T., Schmalenstroeer, J., Haeb-Umbach, R.:
+“On the Integration of Sampling Rate Synchronization and Acoustic Beamforming”. in Proc.
+European Signal Processing Conference
+(EUSIPCO), 2023.

-[5] Schmalenstroeer, J., Gburrek, T., Haeb-Umbach, R.:
+[6] Schmalenstroeer, J., Gburrek, T., Haeb-Umbach, R.:
 "LibriWASN: A Data Set for Meeting Separation, Diarization, and Recognition with Asynchronous Recording Devices", in Proc.
 15th ITG conference on Speech Communication, 2023, pp.86 - 91